Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines: Introduction

-While other researchers have called on Mapping Prejudice to attempt to fully automate its research with artificial intelligence (AI) and dispense with its volunteer transcribers, the project has rejected this as antithetical to its theory of change, in addition to the profound technical limitations of a fully automated approach.
-The experience of the project team has demonstrated that research that seeks to power social change must actively involve community members outside the university.
-This is why the team is focused on inviting community members to co-generate this geospatial data and make meaning from it.
+While other researchers have called on Mapping Prejudice to attempt to fully automate with artificial intelligence and dispense with its volunteer transcribers, the project has rejected this as antithetical to its theory of change, in addition to the profound technical limitations of a fully automated approach.
+The project team's experience has demonstrated that research seeking to power social change must actively involve community members outside the university.
 Personal interactions with these primary historical sources sit at the heart of Mapping Prejudice.
 These experiences provide people with a new frame for understanding their personal experiences and their communities, inspiring them to push for changes that dismantle structural racism~\cite{c:ehrman2022, c:mattke2022}.
+However, relying solely on manual transcription for all deed documents is inefficient, as many contain clauses unrelated to racial covenants.
+The massive volume of documents makes the process tedious for the volunteers.
 This primacy of the volunteer contribution also guides the direction of software development for Mapping Prejudice, where development decisions are calibrated to enhance the experience of the volunteers who transcribe these racist property records~\cite{c:mappingprejudice}.

 To detect racially restrictive terms, the current approach of Mapping Prejudice utilizes a simple lexicon-based fuzzy-matching pipeline as an initial filter~\cite{c:mappingprejudice} to flag racist language across millions of pages of deeds and other property records.
 While this method reduces the volunteer workload, it still yields a large number of false positives and requires continual lexicon updates whenever new variants of racially restrictive terminology are identified.
-The high false positive rate negatively affects the volunteer experience during transcription, as it can lead to frustration and slower progress when repeatedly reviewing irrelevant or misleading results.
+The high false positive rate negatively affects the volunteer experience during transcription, as it can lead to slower progress when repeatedly reviewing irrelevant or misleading results.